jliruan2021/jliruan2021/README.md

 # About me
 ## Hi there 👋 My name is Ricky.
-I am a CS student at FAU
+I am a Junior CS student at FAU.
+### I enjoy lifting weights and running.
 <!--
 **jliruan2021/jliruan2021** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.